 The Collaborative Touring Network (CTN) was formed in 2013, with the aim of developing a different way of touring.

-A collective of 8 organisations based in Wigan, Gloucester, Hull, Torbay, Thanet, Peterborough, Medway and Wandsworth, CTN believes in the power and possibility of live performance.
+Currently a collective of 5 organisations based in Wigan, Torbay, Thanet, Peterborough and Medway, CTN believes in the power and possibility of live performance.

 Our towns and places have often been overlooked and under-resourced, but we believe every town deserves life-affirming, soul-shaking, perspective-changing shows, and we work with artists and communities to make this possible in our places.